Poul Højmose

-Poul Højmose is a Danish football manager and former player.
+Poul Højmose (born September 28, 1954) is a Danish football manager and former player.
 He is the former manager of the Denmark women's national team.
 Højmose was the first full time coach for the national team.
 In May 2025, Højmose was inducted into the Danish football Hall of Fame as the first ever full-time coach for the Denmark women's national football team for his contributions to women's football in Denmark.